Kanhaiya-m170511/fundamentals/se/testing.md

 **Types of testing**

-1. Unit Testing
+1. Unit Testing ( Tier/Level-1 Testing)
     - Testing is performed by developers, and smalll units(generally methods) are tested on various inputs.
-    -
+    - Test is performed on individual blocks/small chunks of code.
+    - Unit testing does not guarantee that, in future there won't be any bugs/failures.
+    - It is done with whitebox testing mechanism

 2. Integration Testing --
-   - Testing is performed on integrated units, like multiple services.
+   - Testing is performed on integrated units by combining all the components, like multiple services.
-   -
+   - Its generally performed by testers, sometimes devs.
+   - It is done with whitebox testing mechanism.
    a.
 Bang Bang
    b.
 Top Down
    c.
 Bottom Up
    d.
-Mixed
+Mixed (Sandwich)

 3. System Testing
    - Full testing of system, includes functional and non-functional requirements.
+   - Validates fully integrated system, and tests end to end requirements.
+   - It is done with blackbox testing mechanism.
    -
      a. **Based on who is performing testing** (Functional)
-       - **Alpha** (Usually tested in house. by dev, testers).
+       - **Alpha** (Usually tested in-house. by dev, testers).
        - **Beta** ( Kind of UAT, done with limited external users).
-       - **Acceptance** ( User tests the system).
+       - **Acceptance** (end user (customers) tests the system).
      b. **Based on Performance Testing** (Non-Functional)
         - Volume
         - Load